• Skip to primary navigation

 Preheat the oven to 450°F/230°C.

-Toss cauliflower thoroughly in 3 Tbsp of vegetable oil until thoroughly coated.
+Toss cauliflower thoroughly in 3 tablespoon of vegetable oil until thoroughly coated.
 Lift cauliflower out of the bowl, leaving behind any excess oil, and place on a parchment-lined baking sheet.
 Spread the florets out so they are not touching.

 Roast the cauliflower for 10 minutes, then stir the florets to promote even browning and roast for another 4-5 minutes until they have browned nicely.
 Remove from oven and leave to cool slightly on the pan until ready to use.